Ortrun Wenkel: Life and career

-Wenkel appeared at many important opera houses of the world (Deutsche Oper Berlin, Opéra Garnier Paris, Milan Scala, Royal Opera London, as well as Rome, the opera houses of Munich, Stuttgart, Zurich, Geneva, Lisboa, Venice, Prague, among others), concert halls include the Berlin Philharmonie, Concertgebouw Amsterdam, Accademia di Santa Cecilia Rome, Teatro Colón Buenos Aires, Kennedy Center Washington and Carnegie Hall New York.
+Wenkel appeared at many important opera houses of the world including Deutsche Oper Berlin, Palais Garnier in Paris, La Scala in Milan, the Royal Opera House in London, the Teatro Colón in Buenos Aires, as well as Rome, the opera houses of Stuttgart, Zurich, Geneva, Lisboa, Venice and Prague, among others, concert halls including the Berliner Philharmonie, Concertgebouw in Amsterdam, Accademia di Santa Cecilia in Rome, the Kennedy Center in Washington, D.C. and Carnegie Hall in New York.
 During the 1980s, she appeared repeatedly in Marcel Prawy's TV productions Gute Laune mit Musik and Ihre Melodie.
-Since her concert debut 1964, Wenkel is continuously performing, and she worked with many of the most prominent conductors, e. g.
-Pierre Boulez, Riccardo Chailly, Colin Davis, Christoph von Dohnányi, Christoph Eschenbach, Bernard Haitink, Marek Janowski, Erich Leinsdorf, Gerd Albrecht, Riccardo Muti, Václav Neumann, Seiji Ozawa, Giuseppe Sinopoli, Gabriel Chmura, Michael Hofstetter, Ulf Schirmer and Klaus Tennstedt.
-During the past years, she had several noteworthy role debuts, e. g.
-Fricka, Waltraute at the Graz Opera, Klytämnestra (Richard Strauss' Elektra) at the Budapest Spring Festival and Freiburg, 2002/2003 the title role in Aribert Reimann's Bernarda Albas Haus in the Swiss First Night at the Bern Opera, and 2012 Filipjewna (Eugen Onegin) at the Staatstheater Saarbrücken.
-Besides the classical-romantic repertoire of operas, oratorio, and Lieder, Wenkel dedicated herself also towards works of contemporary music, working together with Hans Werner Henze, Kryzsztof Penderecki and Aribert Reimann.
-Hans Werner Henze composed for her the revision of Richard Wagner's Wesendonck Lieder for alto and chamber orchestra, and she performed the premiere under his direction at the Westdeutscher Rundfunk in 1977.
-In 1999 she performed Magda Schneider in Gerd Kühr's/Peter Turrini's Tod und Teufel world premiere during the Steirischer Herbst in Graz.
-Wenkel is also renowned for giving recitals all over the world, accompanied e. g. by Geoffrey Parsons, Rudolf Jansen, Phillip Moll, Erik Werba, Wilhelm von Grunelius, Cord Garben, Helge Dorsch, Burkhard Schaeffer and Felix-Jany Renz.
+Since her concert debut in 1964, Wenkel was continuously performing, and she worked with many of the most prominent conductors, e. g.
+Riccardo Chailly, Colin Davis, Christoph von Dohnányi, Christoph Eschenbach, Bernard Haitink, Marek Janowski, Erich Leinsdorf, Gerd Albrecht, Riccardo Muti, Václav Neumann, Seiji Ozawa, Giuseppe Sinopoli, Gabriel Chmura, Michael Hofstetter, Ulf Schirmer and Klaus Tennstedt.
+Her roles included Fricka and Waltraute in the Ring cycle at the Graz Opera, and Klytämnestra in Elektra by R. Strauss at the Budapest Spring Festival and at the Freiburg Opera, In the 2002/03 season she portrayed the title role in Aribert Reimann's Bernarda Albas Haus in the opera's Swiss premiere at the Bern Theatre, and in 2012 Filipjewna in Tchaikovsky's Eugene Onegin) at the Staatstheater Saarbrücken.
+In contemporary music, she collaborated with composers Hans Werner Henze, Krzysztof Penderecki and Reimann.
+Henze composed for her his revision of Wagner's Wesendonck Lieder for alto and chamber orchestra, and she performed the premiere under his direction at the Westdeutscher Rundfunk in 1977.
+In 1999 she portrayed Magda Schneider in the premiere of Tod und Teufel by Gerd Kühr and Peter Turrini during the Steirischer Herbst in Graz.
+Wenkel is also renowned for giving recitals around the world, accompanied by pianists including Geoffrey Parsons, Rudolf Jansen, Phillip Moll, Erik Werba, Wilhelm von Grunelius, Cord Garben, Helge Dorsch, Burkhard Schaeffer and Felix-Jany Renz.

+Wenkel died in December 2025 after a short illness in Hirschberg-Leutershausen at the age of 88.